bgiesing/Xiaomi-Redmi-Note-4-Battery-Unleashed/index.md

 I have MicroG set do GCM (Google Cloud Messaging) every 10 minutes on Wifi.
 Not sure exactly what that is (pulls for every selected app, in addition to instantaneous pushes..?)

+Fortunately though, it doesn't matter to me if any Google apps don't work; I'll be in China for about a year, starting August.
+You'll have to do some research on what works and what doesn't.
+[Shadow53 has some helpful files to get basic things like Contacts and Calendar working.](https://shadow53.com/no-gapps/downloads/)